 Consider the Burgtheater or simply “The Burg” as essentially Austria’s national theatre.
 And the main building forms one of the many historical landmarks that grace the Ring boulevard that curls its way around Vienna’s centre.

-- The pinnacle of Austrian theatre, but all in German
+- The pinnacle of Austrian theatre, but all plays are in German

 - Klimt worked on the interior decor as a young man

 The national theatre

 This version of the Burgtheater opened in 1888, but the institution itself has a long history involving emperors, wars, and fan fiction rewrites.